Stuart Immonen: Career

 Immonen illustrated Marvel Comics' Ultimate Spider-Man from issue #111 to issue #133.
 He subsequently worked on The New Avengers from issue #55 to issue #64.
 He continued to be the series artist when The New Avengers relaunched during the "Heroic Age" storyline and was the regular artist for the first seven issues as well as issue #11.

 In 2011 Immonen illustrated Marvel's Fear Itself miniseries which formed the core of a company-wide crossover storyline of the same name.
 In November 2012 he and writer Brian Michael Bendis started the series All-New X-Men.

-In 2014 Immonen drew the six issue miniseries, All-New Captain America, for Marvel's Avengers NOW! relaunch.
+In 2014 Immonen drew the six-issue limited series, All-New Captain America, for Marvel's Avengers NOW! relaunch.

-From 2017 to 2018 he drew The Amazing Spider-Man #25 to 31 789 to 791, 794, 797 to 800, which included long-time series writer Dan Slott's last major storyline, titled "Go Down Swinging".
+From 2017 to 2018 he drew The Amazing Spider-Man #25 to 31, 789 to 791, 794, and 797 to 800, which included long-time series writer Dan Slott's last major storyline, titled "Go Down Swinging".